 Performance Mode: Features like night mode, full-screen display, and quick access to setlists matter during live performance.

-For most Android users, MobileSheets Pro is the clear winner.
+For most Android users, MobileSheets is the clear winner.
 It's a one-time purchase with professional features, excellent support, and no subscription pressure.

 Choose MusicNotes if you primarily need officially licensed popular music and don't mind paying per song or subscribing.